Yashwanth01062000/Skillytixs-Internship-final-project/README.md

 # Skillytixs-Internship-final-project
-# 🏥 MedXCare Predictive Healthcare Analytics – Final Report
+# 🏥 MedXCare Predictive Healthcare Analytics

 This repository contains the final report for the **Healthcare Data Analytics & Risk Prediction Project** developed for **MedXCare Analytics**, a firm specializing in preventive healthcare strategies using Electronic Health Records (EHRs).